December 29, 2014 - January 2, 2015

 February 10 - 14, 2014

-Shostakovich, Part I – One of the most celebrated composers in the 20th century, Shostakovich forged a musical language of colossal emotional power.
-This week will be first half of a ten-part series exploring the life and times of this fascinating composer.
+Shostakovich, Part I – Musicologist David Fanning concludes in Grove's Dictionary that, Shostakovich "forged a musical language of colossal emotional power".
+This week will be the first half of a ten-part series exploring the life and times of this fascinating composer.

 February 3 - 7, 2014

-Magnificent Magyars – This week we’ll delve into the rich musical history of Hungary, starting with ancient sacred music and working our way through Liszt, Kodaly, Bartók and Hungarian gypsy music.
+Magnificent Magyars – Surveying 500 years of music in Hungary.
+This week we’ll delve into the rich musical history of Hungary, starting with ancient sacred music and working our way through Liszt, Kodaly, Bartók and Hungarian gypsy music.

 Beethoven at Parnassus, Part II – More music by Beethoven from 1818-1826.